Deduplicate HubSpot Companies and Salesforce Accounts

 Insycle will generate a preview CSV and send it to your email.
 Open the CSV file from your email in a spreadsheet application.

-- Master – The master record that was chosen for the duplicate group based on your rules.
+• Master – The master record chosen for the duplicate group based on default behavior and your Master rules.
+Review the selections in this row to determine whether the appropriate records are being chosen.

-- Master (After) – For each duplicate group, the Master (After) row will show the data the final record will contain, based on master selection and field data retention settings.
+• Master (After) – For each duplicate group, a special row –Master (After)– will appear in the CSV report.
+The Master (After) row shows the values the final record will contain based on your Field rules and the default behavior.

-- Error – If Insycle was not able to determine which record would be the master, an error message will appear here.
-See the Troubleshooting section below for more detail.
+• Error – If Insycle is not able to determine which record would be the master, an error message will appear here.
+See the Troubleshooting section below for more details.

-If everything in the Result column looks correct, return to Insycle and move forward with applying the changes.
+If everything looks good, return to Insycle and move forward with applying the changes.

 Apply Changes to Your CRM Records